I in January 2009 on my blog I started the slow process of documenting a band sampler which I call For the Love of Stitching.

 Normally I use either 25 cnt linen, 28 cnt linen, or Aida but some pieces are worked on other fabrics.
 Tea towel linen, dress linen, evenweave linen, Aida, hardanger fabrics, Lynda, and dress cotton are all represented in the sampler.
 Often pieces have been hand dyed or hand painted.

-In some cases I have even patchworked together fabrics then used it as the foundation cloth of the sampler.
+In some cases I have patchworked together fabrics then used it as the foundation cloth of the sampler.
 In this photograph you can see what I have done.

 I pieced together 25 cnt linen, cotton flanelette, Aida, hardanger fabric, table cloth linen and tea towel linen.
 All the pieces have been hand dyed by me using procion dyes.